ericoporto/ags-manual-wiki/DynamicSprite.md

 modify the sprite by drawing onto it in various ways.

-After calling this method, use the various [DrawingSurface functions](DrawingSurfaceFunctions#DrawingSurfaceFunctions) to modify the sprite, then call Release on the surface when you are finished.
+After calling this method, use the various [DrawingSurface functions](DrawingSurfaceFunctions) to modify the sprite, then call Release on the surface when you are finished.

 Example: